babel/generator-babel-boilerplate/README.md

 #### When should I consider using this boilerplate?

 You're authoring any library that exports a single file.
-Examples are small libraries, or even entire JavaScript web applications.
-I use this boilerplate for both!
+From small libraries to full-fledged JavaScript web apps, I use this generator for both.

 #### When might I not want to use this boilerplate?

 You can always use this boilerplate as inspiration, but it works best for smaller libraries.
-If you're building a full-scale webapp, you will likely need many more changes to the build system.
+If you're building a full-scale webapp, you will likely need to make more changes to the build system.

 #### What's the browser compatibility?